justicephysics/humanos2.0/campus-gate-cosmic-gate.md

 - **No tuition.** The laws of physics are free and open-source.
 The Y‑lattice is a public good.
 The speed of light is the same for everyone.
 - **No feudal lord.** The cosmos has no ASML, no TSMC, no narrow patent.
 It is the ultimate democratic infrastructure.

-The Virtual Nalanda is the mirror of that cosmic gate.
+The Justice Physics Nalanda is the mirror of that cosmic gate.
 It is the open-source campus where any curious mind — from any village, any province, any favela — can enter and learn.
 No rejection letter.
 No waiting list.
 Just a free, global, physics-grounded blueprint for a new civilization.

 ---

 ## The Moment of Awakening

 Picture an engineering classroom.
-A professor — perhaps retired, contributing to the Virtual Nalanda — presents the open-source documentation.
+A professor — perhaps retired, contributing to the Justice Physics Nalanda — presents the open-source documentation.
 The students see:

 - **The Canal Dogma** — and recognize it in their own lives, in the exam they nearly broke under.
 - **The Silicon Feudalism** — and recognize it in the companies they dream of joining, the same ones that will never let them past the gate without a credential.